telus/tds-community/.github/ISSUE_TEMPLATE/feature_template.md

 ---
-name: Feature request
+name: Component feature request
-about: Suggest an idea for tds-core
+about: Suggest an additional feature for a tds-community component
 ---

 <!--